daac-tools/vibrato/README.md

 Vibrato is a fast implementation of tokenization (or morphological analysis) based on the Viterbi algorithm.

+The technical ideas behind this library appear in [this blog post](https://tech.legalforce.co.jp/entry/2022/09/20/133132).

 ## Features

 ### Fast tokenization